5 keys to sustainable self-motivation.

 4. Am I setting high expectations for myself?
 Am I challenging myself to reach my personal best?

 5. Is my purpose clear?
 Do I have a clear image of how I want to contribute and to whom?
+As you answer these questions clearly and with conviction, you will ignite the motivational engine to drive success in your life and career.

 About the Author